animal-tree/Writing-stuff/part2.md

 ---

 But, in all earnesty, my writing comes from different psychological sources and the full scope of my opinion would be, that technology sufficiently advanced, does become and is magic.

+...furthermore, maybe the need for drunkenness and high-sugar-content snacks shouldn't be the mandated alchemy of what gets those oxytocin blazing.